|

 help those who are not Christians.

-It is taught by some that all the acts of church benevolence in the
+It is taught by some that all the acts of church benevolence in

-New Testament were toward saints only.
+the New Testament were toward saints only.
+In order for these brethren to prove

-able to show conclusively that none of the funds used for benevolence in
+this to be true they must be able to show conclusively that none of the

-be used to feed and clothe Christians only then non-Christian spouses,
+Christians only then non-Christian spouses, and children of Christians

-and children of Christians could not benefit.
+could not benefit.

 The contention that there are no examples of